Best Washington, D.C. Restaurants for Groups

 Our bus company provides comfortable minibuses and charter buses to take you to your dinner destination without the need to worry about parking or appointing DDs.
 Just give us a call at 202-903-0059, and we’ll find a coach to drop your group off at one of the exciting restaurants below.

-This elevated American restaurant and bar has two locations in D.C., one on U Street and one in Penn Quarter.
-Both lie close to many monuments and museums, and both offer upscale private dining spaces where your group can savor dishes like brick-pressed chicken, steak salad, and ricotta gnocchi.
+This elevated American restaurant bar in Penn Quarter.
+The restaurant is close to many monuments and museums, and offers upscale private dining spaces where your group can savor dishes like brick-pressed chicken, steak salad, and ricotta gnocchi.
 Many of the salads and pastas are vegetarian, and gluten-free pasta is available by request.

-You can make online reservations for up to 20 people at both locations.
-If you have more than 20 people, the Penn Quarter location provides private dining for up to 30 people, while the U Street location can accommodate up to 35.
-Neither location has designated parking, however, so it’s a good idea to have your charter bus drop you off if your group isn’t comfortable taking the Metro.
+You can make online reservations for up to 20 people.
+If you have more than 20 people, The Smith provides private dining for up to 30 people.
+There isn’t designated parking, however, so it’s a good idea to have your charter bus drop you off if your group isn’t comfortable taking the Metro.

 Named for its location near Logan Circle, this casual tavern is a popular brunch destination and offers two colorful private rooms, the Blue Room and the Red Room.
 If you don’t want to go all out for private dining, the restaurant also takes reservations for up to 20 people.